arxanas/how-to-survive-eecs-281/_posts/2014-01-12-dealing-with-caen.md

  1. Ensure you have Homebrew installed.
 You can get it from [brew.sh](http://brew.sh).

+ 2. Make sure Homebrew is up-to-date.
+Run `brew update` in your terminal.

- 2. Install `osxfuse` by running this command in your terminal: `brew install osxfuse`.
+ 3. Install `osxfuse` by running this command in your terminal: `brew install osxfuse`.
 Homebrew should install it for you and give you output like
 this: